JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ## Running the Code

 We learned how to use C declarations in our code, we are ready to try it on a real example.
-Let's fix our code and see how it runs via the following command:
+Let's fix our code and see how it runs by calling the `runDebugExecutableNative` Gradle task in IDE or via the following console command:
 [[include pages-includes/docs/tutorials/native/runDebugExecutableNative.md]]